The happy couple already have two children together |

 According to the latest British Social Attitudes (BSA) Survey, which was conducted in 2008, almost two-thirds of people now see little difference between marriage and living together.
 Fewer than a fifth of people took issue with it.

 Just under half thought cohabitation showed just as much commitment as getting married.
 When it comes to children, where opinion can often be a bit more traditional, only 28% said they believe married couples make better parents.
+So why do it?
+Psychologist Donna Dawson, who has specialised in sex and relationships, says it is often about making a public statement.

 "Having the children take part is like a ceremonial creation of a family and a public statement that they are all in it together.
 It's very much a 21st Century ritual, which more and more people will be doing."